ricoberger/script_exporter/README.md

 The `name` of the script must be a valid Prometheus label value.
 The `script` string will be split on spaces to generate the program name and any fixed arguments, then any arguments specified from the `params` parameter will be appended.
 The program will be executed directly, without a shell being invoked, and it is recommended that it be specified by path instead of relying on ``$PATH``.

 Prometheus will normally provide an indication of its scrape timeout to the script exporter (through a special HTTP header).
 This information is made available to scripts through the environment variables `$SCRIPT_TIMEOUT` and `$SCRIPT_DEADLINE`.
 The first is the timeout in seconds (including a fractional part) and the second is the Unix timestamp when the deadline will expire (also including a fractional part).
 A simple script could implement this timeout by starting with `timeout "$SCRIPT_TIMEOUT" cmd ...`.
 A more sophisticated program might want to use the deadline time to compute internal timeouts for various operation.
 If `enforced` is true, `script_exporter` attempts to enforce the timeout by killing the script's main process after the timeout expires.
 The default is to not enforce timeouts.
 If `max_timeout` is set for a script, it limits the maximum timeout value that requests can specify; a request that specifies a larger timeout will have the timeout adjusted down to the `max_timeout` value.

+The `discovery` configures the discovery parameters.
+If not defined, the exporter will use `Host:` header from the request to decide how to present a `target` to prometheus.

 For testing purposes, the timeout can be specified directly as a URL parameter (`timeout`).
 If present, the URL parameter takes priority over the Prometheus HTTP header.